Skip to content

 • A successful organization facing disruptive technology.
 Let’s say a taxi company has been the top private transport business in a city for decades.
 Suddenly, a ride-sharing company like Uber comes along and poses a significant threat.
 The taxi company has to lower prices or create a competitive differentiator to overcome this challenge.
 They can’t keep functioning as they have in the past, or the business will fail.

-In our newest offering, the Adaptive Leader Experience, we explore the concepts and principles of adaptive leadership through the lens of NASA and the Apollo Moon Mission.
+On our Adaptive Leader Experience, one of our many Leadership solutions, we explore the concepts and principles of adaptive leadership through the lens of NASA and the Apollo Moon Mission.
 Compelling case studies of the key leaders and leadership lessons from the beginning of the human space journey, as well as application of how those lessons impact modern-day commercialization of space technology and transportation, illustrate the power of agility when managing change.

 During this virtual live program, attendees use virtual settings and activities to create an immersive, interactive journey through elements of virtual reality, live group discussions, interviews with leaders in the field of aerospace exploration and technology, and more.
 After attending the Adaptive Leader Experience, attendees are well-equipped to apply the actionable leadership lessons, tools and frameworks to their own rapidly changing environment.